 The PPDU carries a Control frame that does not have a TA field and that has an RA field value that matches the saved TXOP holder address of the BSS or any BSS with which the STA is associated or any of the other BSSs in the same multiple BSSID set or co-located BSSID set to which its BSS belongs.(#11742)

 NOTE—See 10.20 for the definition of PARTIAL_AID[5:8] and BSSID[39:47].

+NOTE – A STA decodes the MAC header of the PPDU to do the classification if the RXVECTOR parameter BSS_COLOR of the received PPDU is 0 (see 27.11.4 (BSS_COLOR)).(#12459)

-Otherwise, the PPDU cannot be determined as an intra-BSS or inter-BSS frame.
+Otherwise, the PPDU cannot be determined as an intra-BSS or inter-BSS PPDU.(#11792)

+NOTE – The PPDU cannot be determined as an intra-BSS or inter-BSS PPDU because the PPDU does not satisfy any of the intra-BSS and inter-BSS conditions.(#11488)

 If the received frame satisfies both intra-BSS and inter-BSS conditions, the decision made by using the MAC address takes precedence over the decision made by using the RXVECTOR parameter BSS_COLOR.

-If the received frame does not satisfy any of the intra-BSS and inter-BSS conditions, then the frame is neither an intra-BSS frame nor an inter-BSS frame.

-A PPDU carrying at least one inter-BSS frame is an inter-BSS PPDU.
-A PPDU carrying at least one intra-BSS frame is an intra-BSS PPDU.
+(#11488)(#12456)

 TGax editor: Modify 27.11.4 BSS_COLOR as the following: (Track change on)

 BSS_COLOR